TheoInTech/theblokc-solana-dev-bootcamp/README.md

 ## Acknowledgments

-I want to thank the THE BLOKC mentors and the community behind this Solana Developers Bootcamp.
+I want to thank THE BLOKC mentors and the community behind this Solana Developers Bootcamp.
 More power to you guys!

 Happy confessing! 🤐🚀